Abdi-Heba: Correspondence with Egypt

 During Abdi-Ḫeba's reign the region was under attack from marauding bands of Habiru.
-He made frequent pleas to the Pharaoh of Egypt (probably Amenhotep III), for an army or, at least, an officer to command.
+He made frequent pleas to the Pharaoh of Egypt, for an army or, at least, an officer to command.
 He also made other requests for military aid in fighting off his enemies, both Canaanite warlords and bands of Apiru:

 Say to the king, my lord: Message of Abdi-Heba, your servant.
 I fall at the feet of my lord 7 times and 7 times.
 Consider the entire affair.
 Milkilu and Tagi brought troops into Qiltu against me… May the king know (that) all the lands are at peace (with one another), but I am at war.
 May the king provide for his land.
 Consider the lands of Gazru, Ašqaluna, and Lakisi.
 They have given them [my enemies] food, oil and any other requirement.
 So may the king provide for archers and send the archers against men that commit crimes against the king, my lord.
 If this year there are archers, then the lands and the hazzanu (client kings) will belong to the king, my lord.
 But if there are no archers, then the king will have neither lands nor hazzanu.
 Consider Jerusalem!
 This neither my father nor my mother gave to me.
 The strong hand (arm) of the king gave it to me.
 Consider the deed!
 This is the deed of Milkilu and the deed of the sons of Lab'ayu, who have given the land of the king to the 'Apiru.
 Consider, O king, my lord!
 I am in the right!… EA 287.

 As a result, conspiracy charges are made against Abdi-Ḫeba, who defended himself strenuously in his correspondence with Pharaoh.

 Abdi-Ḫeba's ultimate fate is unknown.